Cave Creek Museum: Home and Garden Tour

 Drawn to the Desert

 Steve was an architect by degree and regional president of a very large national commercial construction company.
 He and Ramona had tackled the construction of several homes in their 36 years of marriage.
 The couple built their Colorado home in the mountains among the red rocks.
+If you, like them, would like to have your own magnificent home built in the Colorado mountains, you may be interested in a place like trappers crossing that offers you anything you could ever want in a remotely located home.
 They also had previously built their Kansas City-area home, horse barn and arena where Ramona and their daughter keep Arabian horses.

 “Ramona would visit Scottsdale often for the Arabian horse show,” says Steve, “and I was coming to my company’s Phoenix office frequently – maybe it was time for a second home in a warmer climate.”